Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 On iOS the SFSafariViewController is part of the app instance and thus when navigating from the TAB to the MitID app and back to the app using app-switch, the TAB will be in focus.

 On Android the TAB can be started as “single-instance” or “single-task”, which affects the behavior.
 When choosing single-instance, the TAB is started as a separate instance, whereas with single-task, the TAB will be part of the app process.
-In both scenarios, the TAB will by default stay in the background when returning to the app via App Links app-switching and thus some handling is required here to get the TAB in the foreground again.
+In both scenarios, the TAB will by default stay in the background when returning to the app via App Links app-switching and thus some handling is required here to get the TAB in the foreground again, which is required in order to ensure that the MitID browser flow is able to complete.

 In both cases, the browser is still able to complete any flow in the background, if able and when the device is not running in power-saving mode.
-On Android the Custom Schemes transition can no longer be completed in the background, as this requires user-interaction.

 The flow can in most cases be completed with the TAB in the background, but there are situations where it is required to have it in the foreground.
 It is also expected that the MitID client “finish” screen is shown in the browser to the user – so it is a general recommendation to show the TAB until the flows has completed.